testlabs1/python_labs/Pythonlabs_Readme/Collections and Loop functions in Python.md

 3- maps :- This function is used to display keys with corresponding values of all the dictionaries in ChainMap.

+Copy the code and execute in Visual Studio Code tool.

 ```
 import collections as col
 con_code1 = {'India' : 'IN', 'China' : 'CN'}